 Members of the Newport Citizens Police Academy were also given a period of instruction on firearms.
 They were then allowed to participate in practical exercises involving the FATS system, as well as live-fire exercises with the Glock 19 handgun and Remington 870 shotgun.

-The Honor Guard, which formed in 1999, is charged with commemorating the past, present and future of the Newport Police Department.
-The unit performed at numerous ceremonies that included colors presentation, 21-gun salutes, funeral details, and several military memorial services.
-The Honor Guard has received many commendations from the public and continues to receive requests for upcoming events.
+The Honor Guard was formed in 1999, and is charged with commemorating the past, present and future of the Newport Police Department.
+The unit performs at numerous ceremonies that include colors presentation, 21-gun salutes, funeral details, and military memorial services.
+The honor guard has received many commendations from the public and continues to receive requests for upcoming events.
 The honor guard is committed to preserving the proud heritage and traditions of the Newport Police Department